roshanlam/Paser/ReadMe.md

 ### Features
-Multi-threaded Crawling: Leverages threading for efficient crawling of multiple URLs concurrently.
+**Multi-threaded Crawling**: Leverages threading for efficient crawling of multiple URLs concurrently.

-Dynamic Content Handling: Uses Selenium to parse content dynamically loaded by JavaScript.
+**Dynamic Content Handling**: Uses Selenium to parse content dynamically loaded by JavaScript.

-HTML Parsing: Beautiful Soup is employed for easy and effective parsing of HTML content.
+**HTML Parsing**: Beautiful Soup is employed for easy and effective parsing of HTML content.

-JSON Output: Extracted data is saved in a structured JSON format for easy integration and analysis.
+**JSON Output**: Extracted data is saved in a structured JSON format for easy integration and analysis.

-Customizable: Can be tailored to specific crawling and parsing requirements.
+**Customizable**: Can be tailored to specific crawling and parsing requirements.

 ### Setup